awnumar/gravity/README.md

 This ensures that even in the event of the password being compromised, an adversary would be unable to decrypt the secret, and would instead have to resort to brute-forcing the identifier.

+Another side-effect of this arrangement is that it doesn't disallow you from using multiple passwords.
+So if you felt like it, you could use separate passwords for different secrets, and no one even would know.

 ## Technical Information

 ### Hash Function